wegener-center/pyCAT/INSTALL.md

     pip install cython
     pip install pyshp
     pip install shapely
+    pip install statsmodels
     pip install cartopy
     pip install pyke --allow-external pyke  --allow-unverified pyke pip install pillow

+In order to use the matplotlib with the GTK backend you can install the python matplotlib in your virtual environment by install all the GTK stuff (which is rather laborius) or linking the required python packages (e.g. on a debian jessie):

+    ln -sf /usr/lib/python2.7/dist-packages/{glib,gobject,gtk-2.0,pygtk.py,pygtk.pth} $VIRTUAL_ENV/lib/python2.7/site-packages
+    ln -sf /usr/lib/pymodules/python2.7/cairo $VIRTUAL_ENV/lib/python2.7/site-packages
     pip install matplotlib

 This will install these packages along with some dependencies into *env*.